 - Central Bank of Egypt on the reformulation and improvement of its banking supervision system

-- Toscafund on an investment in LIQID Asset Management
+- Toscafund on its investment in LIQID Asset Management

 - La Caisse de dépôt et placement du Québec (CDPQ) on the acquisition of FNZ